 Keeping a reptile can be costly

-The expense incurred in the purchase of a python is only the beginning of the costs that will have to be met – the most ‘up front’ of these being appropriate specialised caging.
-Provision of food requires planning, and can be costly.
-The keeper will need to either maintain a breeding colony of rodents, or purchase frozen stock from a commercial source.
+The expense incurred in the purchase of a python is only the beginning of the costs that will have to be met – the most ‘up front’ of these being appropriate specialised housing of the reptile.
+Provision of food requires planning and can be costly.
+The keeper will need to either maintain a breeding colony of rodents or purchase frozen stock from a commercial source.
 In the interest of continued family acceptance of having a snake in the house, a separate dedicated freezer should be acquired to store rats and mice.
 Licensing fees are a factor in most states, and significant veterinary expenses may be incurred if health issues arise.

 The decision’s been made… Now what?

 If you have read the above, looked into cost, licensing, species and still want a reptile then below are some sites that we recommend that may be helpful.
 Enjoy your new pet!